puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_resources.markdown

 ### Uniqueness

 Puppet does not allow you to declare the same resource twice.
-This is to prevent multiple conflicting values from being declared for the same attribute.
+This prevents multiple conflicting values from being declared for the same attribute.

 Puppet uses the [title](#title) and [name/namevar](#namenamevar) to identify duplicate resources --- if either of these is duplicated within a given resource type, the compilation will fail.